dotnet/csharplang/proposals/record-structs.md

 constructor and a constructor with the same signature already present in the struct.
 A record struct is not permitted to declare a parameterless primary constructor.

-Instance field declarations for a record struct are permitted to include variable initializers when there is a primary constructor.
+Instance field declarations for a record struct are permitted to include variable initializers.
+If there is no primary constructor, the instance initializers execute as part of the parameterless constructor.
-At runtime the primary constructor executes the instance initializers appearing in the record-struct-body.
+Otherwise, at runtime the primary constructor executes the instance initializers appearing in the record-struct-body.

 If a record struct has a primary constructor, any user-defined constructor, except "copy constructor" must have an explicit `this` constructor initializer.